topicusfinan/finq-webclient/readme.md

     $ bower install

 This will install Grunt on your command line and makes sure that bower is available for dependency management.
 Run the above commands in the application directory so all packages and dependencies are retrieved.

+####Code style
+To support consistent code styling we make use of [jshint](http://www.jshint.com/) for javascript convention validation and [scss-lint](https://github.com/causes/scss-lint) for SASS convention validation.
+Even though JShit is automatically installed with the above commands, scss-lint requires an additional Ruby Gem to be installed as follows:

+    $ npm gem install scss-lint

+Grunt is setup to automatically validate the `.scss` files in `app/sass`, so any changes to those files are immediately validated in case you're running Grunt on the background.

 ##Running
 When you're all setup you can run the development server using `grunt serve` or generate a distributable using `grunt serve:dist`.
 A distributable requires you to also have a backend available.
 The [Finq Runner](https://github.com/topicusfinan/jbehave-rest-runner) has to be installed and running to be able to pass the preloader screen.
 The non distributable contains a mocked backend for isolated development purposes.